hareko/js-filer/README.md

 ## Installation

-PHP support is required.
 Unzip the files to some web server directory:

 1. *jsfiler.js* - the plugin
 2. *jsfiler.css* - plugin styles/icons
-3. *icons* - icons folder
+3. *icons* - tree & command icons folder
-4. *demo.php* - the demo startup
-5. *demo.phtml* - demo htm
+5. *demo.html* - the demo
-6. *demo.css* - demo styles
-7. *ajax.php* - server-side emulator for the demo
+6. *ajax.php* - server-side emulator for the demo
-8. *readme.md* - quick overview
+7. *readme.md* - quick overview

-Run the *demo.php*.
+PHP support is required to run the *demo.html*.
 Use the *mode* parameter to try different menu modes (*mode=rm* is default):

 + r - right-click menu
 + m - main menu